gnunn1/openshift-basic-pipeline/README.md

 ### Sign-In

 The application allows you to register to access the administrative interface.
-Alternativelty, a default credential of ```demo@demo.com/Welcome1``` is provisioned.
+Alternatively, a default credential of ```demo@demo.com/Welcome1``` is provisioned.